Elijas/multi-resource-limiter/README.md

 Treat this as an early preview (no unit tests or extensive testing) but it was stable and worked correctly for my use cases.

-### Illustrating example
+### Illustrating use case

+- Imagine you have a single API key to your provider.
+- Only up to 10% of the key's throughput capacity is used by a continuously running production service.
+- You want to run a massively parallelized LLM data processing workflow with the same key.
+- But you need to do it without bringing down the production (or your workflow) with 429 Too Many Requests errors.
+- Also, leaving latency on the table is not a good solution; you want the batch results as soon as possible.

 > [!NOTE]
-> Note, this example uses [BAML](https://github.com/BoundaryML/baml) to call LLMs, but you can use absolutely anything, because all you need is just a way to retrieve tokens used in request and actual tokens used in the response.
-Also note that (Optionally) you can use already existing utilities in `multi-resource-rate-limiter` to calculate/extract these two values automatically from OpenAI-compatible requests and responses.
+> Note, this example uses [BAML](https://github.com/BoundaryML/baml) to call LLMs, but you can use absolutely anything, because all you need is just a way to retrieve tokens used in the request and actual tokens used in the response.
+Also note that (optionally) you can use already existing utilities in `multi-resource-rate-limiter` to calculate/extract these two values automatically from OpenAI-compatible requests and responses.

 ```python
 from baml_client import b